All Episodes

 I'm just curious because I had an experience where I joined a denomination of Christianity that probably doesn't fit the category of a cult, but it's about as close as you could get to one without being a cult.

-Um, the reason that I say that it wasn't a cult was because there was no sort of individual single leader.
+The reason that I say that it wasn't a cult was because there was no sort of individual single leader.

-It was just like a lay ministry type thing, but the the doctrine and the dogma uh was so intense that it behaved somewhat like a cult sometimes in terms of alienating people or shaming or guilting people,
+It was just like a lay ministry type thing, but the doctrine and the dogma was so intense that it behaved somewhat like a cult sometimes in terms of alienating people or shaming or guilty people.

-where at the same time there was like an unreasonable amount of joy and ecstasy at certain moments, whether you were going on like a retreat or a camp type thing where you're gonna do Bible studies, like there were moments where you felt like you were like God was on the other side of the dry drywall, and if he you know, if you listen, you could hear him yelling at you, right?
+But at the same time, there was like an unreasonable amount of joy and ecstasy at certain moments, whether you were going on like a retreat or a camp type thing where you're going to do Bible studies.

 Wow.

-Well, that's uh that's a good experience.
+Well, that's a good experience.

-I mean, obviously, humans are built for that experience because people get it from so many different realms.
+I mean, obviously humans are built for that experience because people get it from so many different realms.

-So we're we're wired, we're wired for that experience.
+We're wired for that experience.

 Do you think that people on average are more inclined to subscribe to someone else's vision or always sort of prefer their own?

-You know, we we talk ourselves into, well, you know, obviously I made up my own mind at some point, but I I think everybody's uh basically they're open to different kinds of persuasion, but we're all being persuaded.
+You know, we talk ourselves into, well, you know, obviously I made up my own mind at some point.

-So yeah, I I think mostly people are assigned their opinions, but they accept the ones that feel right and work for.
+So yeah, I think mostly people are assigned their opinions, but they accept the ones that feel right and work for.

-If that's the case, can you really hold anybody accountable for the things that they do on on behalf or as an outcome of what their beliefs are, their opinions are?
+If that's the case, can you really hold anybody accountable for the things that they do on behalf or as an outcome of what their beliefs are, their opinions are?

 Yes, absurdly.

-So we pretend that somebody could have acted differently, even if their brain was exactly what it was, and all the situations and causes were the same that they could have chosen differently.
+So we pretend that somebody could have acted differently, even if their brain was exactly what it was, and all the situations and causes were the same, that they could have chosen differently.

-But if we lose that illusion, then you can't punish people, you can't say you can't condemn them.
+But if we lose that illusion, then you can't punish people.

 Society would fall apart.